GSA/pdf-filler/views/index.md

 Filling Out Forms
 -----------------

 To fill out a PDF, issue a `POST` request to `/fill`.
 POST data should be in the format of key => value where key reprents the field name and value represents the field value.
 Be sure to pass a key of "pdf" with the URL of the PDF to fill.
-The service will return the filled in PDF.
+The service will return the filled in PDF as a download.

 Generating HTML Forms
 ---------------------